department-of-veterans-affairs/va.gov-team/products/content/tier-2-content-IA-and-design/learning-center-mvp/discovery-and-research/conversation-guide.md

 - Based on this information, what would you do next?

-*If participant wants to to click CTA to go to Learn How to File Claim*
+  *Encourage participant to click CTA to go to Learn How to File Claim*

 - And, once again, how does this page line up with what you expected to find?